-If you want to start a business, you’re going to need a business credit card.
-While many entrepreneurs fund the initial phases of their small business out of pocket, taking out a business credit card proves that you mean business — literally.
+If you want to start a business, you’re going to need a startup business credit card.
+While many entrepreneurs fund the initial phases of their small business out of pocket, taking out a credit card for startups proves that you mean business.

-But which business credit card is right for your growing startup?
-We’ve got a list of the best startup business credit cards that meet a variety of business needs – whether you’re looking for a travel card to help make business trips a little more comfortable or a corporate card to issue to your new employees.
-We’ve also got tips on how to choose the best business card for your startup, how to increase your odds of getting accepted for a business credit card and how to make the most of your new card once you’ve got it.
+But which card is right for your growing company?
+We’ve got a list of the best business credit cards for startups that meet a variety of business needs – whether you’re looking for a travel card to help make business trips a little more comfortable or a corporate card to issue to your new employees.
+We’ve also got tips on how to choose, how to increase your odds of getting accepted and how to make the most of your new card once you’ve got it.

 Our rating: 4.4 out of 5

-In this case, that means no-cap rewards on four major spending categories — 7x Brex Rewards points on rideshares, 4x on travel, 3x on restaurants and 2x on software subscriptions — as well as 1 point per dollar on all other purchases.
-Your startup will also be eligible for discounts on popular services, such as Google Ads, Amazon Web Services and WeWork, as well as a 30,000-point sign-up bonus.
+In this case, that means no-cap rewards on four major spending categories – 8X Brex Rewards points on rideshares, 5X on Brex travel, 4X on restaurants and 3X on software subscriptions depending on whether you make your card payments every 30 days or on a daily basis with Brex cash – as well as 1 point per dollar on all other purchases.
+Your startup will also be eligible for discounts on popular services, such as Amazon Web Services, Zoom and Dropbox, as well as a 50,000-point sign-up bonus.

 Plus, it only takes a few minutes to get approved for the Brex Corporate Card.
 All you need to do is provide basic information about your business and link your corporate account.
 There’s no personal guarantee required, though you do need a minimum of $100,000 in your corporate bank account to be eligible for this card.
-The Brex Corporate Card has no annual fee, but it’ll cost you $5 per month for each employee card.
+The Brex 30 Card has no annual fee and you’ll get five employee cards at no cost, but it’ll cost you $5 per month for each additional employee card beyond that.

 Your credit score shouldn’t hold you back from small business success – so don’t let your less-than-perfect credit prevent you from taking advantage of all the benefits a small business credit card can provide.
 Use the Capital One Spark Classic for Business credit card to help you build your business and your credit at the same time.